paulinho-16/MEIC-TVVS/assignments/assignment9.md

 ## 3) Unit Tests

-After identifying all equivalent mutants, we must develop new tests, or improve the existing ones, so that we can kill the remaining mutants, increasing the mutation score.
+After identifying all equivalent mutants, we must develop new tests, or improve the existing ones, to kill the remaining mutants, increasing the mutation score.
-This section aims to describe these mutants and the tests implemented to kill them.
+This section describes these mutants and the tests implemented to kill them.

 ### In file `Project.java`

 #### Lines 138 and 139

-These mutants occur when the `+=` operator is changed for `-=`, replacing integer addition with subtraction, when updating the values of the `this.secondsOverall` and `this.secondsToday` variables, inside the `pause` method.
+These mutants occur when the `+=` operator is changed for `-=`, replacing integer addition with subtraction, when updating the values of the `this.secondsOverall` and `this.secondsToday` variables inside the `pause` method.
-Since the tests don't wait any time before pausing the project, the elapsed seconds were zero, so the result of these two operators was the same, therefore the mutants survived.
+Since the tests don't wait any time before pausing the project, the elapsed seconds were zero, so the result of these two operators was the same; therefore the mutants survived.

 ![First Mutants](./images/mt_unit_test1-1.png)

-This occurs since the test `testPause_RunningProject_ShouldPause` implemented in previous assignments was only asserting that the project state became "paused", ignoring the changes made to the time variables.
+This occurs since the test `testPause_RunningProject_ShouldPause` implemented in previous assignments only asserts that the project state became "paused", ignoring the changes made to the time variables.
 Therefore, to kill this mutant, the following code lines were added to the test:

 ![First Unit Test Changes](./images/mt_unit_test1-2.png)

-By performing a delay of two seconds before pausing the project, we guarantee there were two elapsed seconds, leading to different results of the mentioned operators, which led to killing the mutants.
+By performing a delay of two seconds before pausing the project, we guarantee two elapsed seconds, leading to different results for the mentioned operators, which led to killing the mutants.

 ### In file `ProjectSerializer.java`

 #### Line 69

-This next mutant consisted of removing a call to a function that defines properties of the XML file to be written, more precisely the presence of indentation.
+This next mutant consisted of removing a call to a function that defines properties of the XML file to be written, more precisely, the presence of indentation.

 ![Second Mutant](./images/mt_unit_test2-1.png)

 To kill it, we verified the indentation of the XML file by checking the presence of four consecutive spaces.
-In the absence of the function call, the XML is written without any indentation, leading to test failure.
+In the absence of the function call, the XML is written without indentation, leading to test failure.

 ![Second Unit Test Changes](./images/mt_unit_test2-2.png)

 #### Line 74

-This mutant consisted of removing a call to a version definition on the XML file.
+This mutant removed a call to a version definition on the XML file.
-Since this attribute was not tested in previous tests, and it did not affect the parsing of the XML file, the mutant survives.
+Since this attribute was not tested in previous tests and did not affect the parsing of the XML file, the mutant survives.

 ![Third Mutant](./images/mt_unit_test3-1.png)

-To kill it, we simply verified the version property when creating an XML file:
+To kill it, we verified the version property when creating an XML file:

 ![Third Unit Test Changes](./images/mt_unit_test3-2.png)